 - Speech and Language Therapy

-- Health Services – School Nurse, Paediatricians, CAMHS (Child and Adult Mental Health Service)
+- Health Services – School Nurse, Paediatricians, CAMHS (Child and Adolescent Mental Health Service)

 - Behavioural Support Team

 - Think Children – Counselling service